ezimuel/PHPWebBench/README.md

 The most important value for performance consideration is the *Time per request* that give you an idea about the average response time of each HTTP request.

+### GRAPH

+PHPWebBench can generate the graphs of the output result using [gnuplot](http://www.gnuplot.info/).
+In order to produce the graphs you need to use the -graph (-g) option, for instance:

+    $ ./runbench -b example/test.php -g test

+This command executes the benchmark test in *example/test.php* and generates the graphs in the *test* folder.

+The graphs are generated with a file containing the data to be plotted (a csv file .dat) and a gnuplot script file (.plt).

+The graphs are generated using the PNG format as default adapter.
+If you want you can specify a different file format using the --gformat option.
+For instance, if you want to generate PostScript files you can use the following command:

+    $ ./runbench -b example/test.php -g test --gformat ps

+PHPWebBench supports the following images formats: png, ps, pdf, jpg, svg, gif.

 ### REQUIREMENT